 Do you have Adobe Acrobat DC (Document Cloud) – formerly Acrobat Pro?
 If not, skip this, and scroll down to the next paragraph.
 Acrobat DC is an enhanced and paid version of the free Acrobat Reader.
 If you have Acrobat DC, then it’s simple to reduce your pdf’s size.
 Open your file in Adobe DC and under “File” select “Save as Other”.
 Then select “Reduced Size PDF”.
 Keep it as “Retain Existing” then select “OK”.
-On the test documents we used, it reduced the file size by 50%.
-This method compressed a 2 MB file with a lot of images to 1 MB.
+In the test documents we used, it reduced the file size by 50%.
+This method compressed a 2 MB file with many images to 1 MB.

 I don’t have Adobe Acrobat DC, now what?

 If you do not have Adobe DC or you used Adobe DC and want to compress the file even further, then you can visit a free, online pdf software service.
 There are several available for free on the Internet.
 Once you visit one of these sites, choose the “Compress File” option and simply drop and drag your file.
 Within seconds, the site will download a much smaller, compressed pdf file.
 We uploaded a whopping, huge 47 MB file, and a few seconds later, using a high-speed Internet connection, the site automatically compressed it and then downloaded a 28 KB file!!!!!
 The quality visually appeared the same.